Switzerland has four national languages.

 interlanguage has built up considerable experience on the Swiss market, working for private companies and government authorities.
 We have in-depth knowledge of the country’s linguistic peculiarities and are able to tune our working tools to its need for confidentiality and quality from its translation services.

-One of our most prestigious clients is Swiss Railways (SBB CFF FFS), which chose us as the sole foreign provider of language services.
+One of our most prestigious clients is Swiss Railways (SBB CFF FFS).